marvielb/chatter_box/README.md

-# Chatterbox
+# RandomChat

-Chatterbox is an omegle clone.
+RandomChat is an omegle clone.
 That's it.
 The project's main goal is to learn about GenServers; to learn how they work and how they communicate to one another.

 ## Demo

-A live demo can be viewed here: https://chatterbox.marvielb.com/
+A live demo can be viewed here: https://random_chat.marvielb.com/

 ## Features: